 Our operations are subject to various risks inherent in the specialty chemicals manufacturing industry.
 Accordingly, we have obtained a fire industrial all risk policy for all of our manufacturing facilities.
 We have also obtained an insurance policy for marine sales turnover to cover our products while they are in transit to distributor or customer locations.
 We have also obtained a burglary floater policy, comprehensive general liability insurance policy, fire industrial all risk policy, insurance coverage for group personal accidental policy, employee compensation policy, erection all risk policy for certain units and a public liability insurance policy.
-In addition, our Company has obtained a directors and officers' liability insurance policy and public offering of securities insurance policy.
 These insurance policies are reviewed periodically to ensure that the coverage is adequate.

 We believe that our insurance coverage is in accordance with industry custom, including the terms of and the coverage provided by such insurance.
 Our policies are subject to standard limitations.
 Therefore, insurance might not necessarily cover all losses incurred by us and we cannot provide any assurance that we will not incur losses or suffer claims beyond the limits of, or outside the relevant coverage of, our insurance policies.
-See "Risk Factors - An inability to maintain adequate insurance cover in connection with our business may adversely affect our operations and profitability." on page 51.
+See "Risk Factors - An inability to maintain adequate insurance cover in connection with our business may adversely affect our operations and profitability." on page 46.